 It’s almost Mother’s Day, and if your students are anything like mine, they will definitely want to celebrate their moms or the mother figures in their lives.
 I also really love mixing writing and other ELA activities to help celebrate Mother’s Day in meaningful ways that also help support my students’ learning.
-Here are my favorite activities for Mother’s Day that also make great Mother’s Day gift ideas (as well as a few favorite craft ideas that you may want to have your students make).
+Here are my favorite activities that also make great Mother’s Day gift ideas (as well as a few favorite craft ideas that you may want to have your students make).

 One simple idea is to have your students create acrostic poems for their mother.
 The students could write their mother or guardian’s first name vertically down the side of a page.
 Each letter of the name will start a line with something nice about the student’s mom.
 Words can include adjectives to describe their parent, loving phrases, or moments they have shared.
 Another alternative is writing an acrostic poem with the word “MOTHER” as the start of the poem.